 The network is a major factor in deciding the performance of a computer.
-Slowness in networking such as local network or the Internet directly affects the speed of Windows computer.
-Especially nowadays, we use the Internet and cloud applications lot in our day to day life.
-Therefore I have added some tweaks to improve network performance also.
+Slowness in networks, such as local networks or the Internet, directly affects the speed of Windows computers.
+Especially nowadays, we use the Internet and cloud applications a lot daily.
+Therefore I added some tweaks to improve network performance also.

-28 Free Steps to Make Windows OS Faster on old PC or Laptop
+28 Free Steps to Make Windows 7 Faster on old PC or Laptop

 2) Disable Aero Experience

-If you are not a fancy appearance lover but looking for the better performance then disable aero experience in Windows 7.
-This method defiantly affects the performance of Windows 7.
-You can gain some physical memory and display card workload for other programs by disabling Aero.
-It can boost the gaming experience on your old laptop or PC.
+If you are not a fancy appearance lover but looking for better performance, disable the aero experience.
+This step affects the performance of Windows 7.
+By disabling Aero, you can gain some physical memory and display card workload for other programs.

 3) Increase Virtual Memory (Paging File)

-Right Click on My Computer, select Properties.
-Go to Advanced tab and click on setting button under ‘Performance’.
+Right Click on My Computer, and select Properties.
+Go to the Advanced tab and click the setting button under ‘Performance’.

-Go to the Advanced tab in the next window, press the change button under virtual memory.
+Go to the Advanced tab in the next window, and press the change button under virtual memory.

 Here you can see the current virtual memory size.
-Virtual memory called ‘paging file’ also.
+Virtual memory is called a ‘paging file’ also.

 4) Disable Visual Effects

-In the same settings tab under performance (mentioned in step 3), go to Visual effects and set for Adjust best performance.
-It will bring down all visual effects to a very standard level, but improve the PC performance.
+In the same settings tab under performance (mentioned in step 3), navigate to Visual Effects and set for Adjust best performance.
+It will bring down all visual effects to a standard level, improving the PC performance.

 5) Windows 7 Disk Clean up

-Remove unwanted and temporary files from C drive.
-It reduces access time in the system and files that make Windows 7 faster.
+Removing unwanted and temporary files from the C drive reduces the access time of the system files, which makes Windows 7 faster.

-Right click on each disk, go to properties and press Disk Cleanup button.
-In the next screen, you can select file types to delete and start clean up.
-Make sure to remove system files also such as old Operating Systems files, error dumps, etc.
+Right-click on each disk, go to properties and press the Disk Cleanup button.
+You can select file types to delete and start cleaning up on the next screen.
+Remove system files, such as old operating systems, error dumps, and update logs.

-Defragmentation helps to improve access time for each file by managing free space and arranging file locations on disks.
-It’s recommended to run the defragmentation tool very frequently especially when you have a lot of data.
-In our case, it is better to run the disk defragment after deleting unwanted files by disk cleanup in the previous step.
+Defragmentation helps improve each file’s access time by managing free space and arranging file locations on disks.
+It’s recommended to run the defragmentation tool frequently, especially when you have a lot of data.
+In our case, running the disk defragment tool is better after deleting unwanted files by disk cleanup in the previous step.

 7) Run Error-Checking on disks

-This is another method to improve the performance of disk.
-It will check and correct any system files and disk errors on Windows 7 computer.
+This is another method to improve the performance of the disk.
+It will check and correct any system files and disk errors on Windows 7 computers.

-Select Error-check under tools in each disk with both options selected.
-If the particular partition is a system, boot or having the paging file, then error-checking will start in the next system reboot.
+Select Error-check under disk tools in each partition with both options selected.
+If the particular partition is a system, boot or has the paging file, then error-checking will start in the next system reboot.

 8) Disable Side Bar (Gadgets)

-If you don’t use sidebar and gadgets in Windows 7 then remove them.
+If you don’t use the sidebar and gadgets in Windows 7, remove them.
 This helps to gain some resources on RAM, Network, and Processor.
-Read more about Windows 7 sidebar gadgets and how to remove them.

 9) Disable Windows Defender

-When you use third-party protection software such as Norton, AVG, MacAfee…etc, then disable the built-in Windows Defender.
+When you use third-party protection software such as Norton, AVG, or MacAfee, disable the built-in Windows Defender.
 It does almost the same job.
-So it’s not required to run two similar programs at the same time which gives unwanted system load for Windows 7.
+So it’s not required to use two similar programs simultaneously, which puts unwanted system load on Windows 7.

-You can disable Windows defender in control panel.
+You can disable Windows defender in the control panel.

 10) Disable UAC

-UAC (User Access Control) is a window pop-up may disturb and slow down your administration tasks.
-If you are really annoyed by it, you can disable it.
+UAC (User Access Control) is a window pop-up that may disturb and slow down your administration tasks.
+If you are annoyed by it, disable it from the control panel.

-You can make windows 7 shutdown faster by editing one registry key.
-Read more here about editing registry key and make windows 7 shutdown faster.
+You can make the shutdown process faster by editing one registry key.

-Setting it to a lower 4 digit value, (say 5000) will make your PC shutdown faster, but you could end up losing data.
+Setting it to a lower 4-digit value (say 5000 for 5 seconds) will make your PC shut down faster, but you may lose data.

 12) Disable Autotuning in Windows 7 Network

-This method helps me a lot in improving the network/data transfer speed in Windows 7 network.
-If you face slowness in the network then you must do this.
+This method greatly helps me improve the network/data transfer speed in Windows 7.
+You must do this step if you face slowness in the network.

 13) Remove RDC to improve Windows 7 Network

-Remove RDC additional network feature to improve data transfer speed over the Windows 7 network.
-The method mentioned in the earlier network improvement guide link.
+Remove the additional RDC network feature to improve data transfer speed over the local network.
+You can follow the earlier network improvement guide to remove RDC.

 14) Remove IPv6

-Remove the IPv6 protocol from Windows 7 network adapter settings if it’s not required.
-If you are not using IPv6 on internal or external networks then remove IPv6 to improve Windows 7 network performance.
+You can remove the IPv6 protocol from Windows 7 network adapter settings if it’s not required.
+If you are not using IPv6 on internal or external networks, remove IPv6 to improve Windows 7 network performance.

 15) Compatibility of drivers and programs

-Prior to installing any drives or programs make sure it’s compatible with Windows 7.
-It should be officially supported and certified for Windows 7.
-Installing non-compatible drivers and programs may cause the system performance issue and crash your system.
+Before installing any drivers or programs, make sure it’s compatible with Windows 7.
+It should be officially supported and certified for Windows 7 OS.
+Installing non-compatible drivers and programs may impact system performance and crash your system.

 16) Disable Indexing (Windows Search)

-Indexing in Windows 7 and Windows 8.1 made for improving the speed of search inside the Operating System.
-When you search a file or folder in search, if it’s already indexed by indexing service then results will appear immediately from the indexed cache.
+Indexing in Windows 7 and Windows 8.1 is made to improve the speed of search inside the Operating System.
+When you search a file or folder, if an indexing service already indexes it, then results will appear immediately from the indexed cache.

-You can find out indexing options in Control Panel -> Indexing Options -> Modify button.
+You can find indexing options in Control Panel -> Indexing Options -> Modify button.